Conrad Hauser: Career

 Hauser lost some of his considerable wealth in connection with the financial crisis of 1813.
-He was a director of the Danish Asiatic Company in 1815-1823.
+He was a director of the Danish Asiatic Company from 1815 to 1823.

 Property

 Hauser lived at Åbenrå 41 from 1804 to 1913.
 After the bombardment of Copenhagen in 1807, Hauser purchased a number of lots with destroyed buildings in the area between Kultorvet and the street Åbenrå.
 He constructed a new street at the site which was given the name Hausergade after him in 1811.
 In 1819 he converted an undeveloped site at its eastern end into a new square, naming it Suhms Plads after the historian Peter Frederik Suhm who had lived at the site.
 The square was colloquially known as Hausers Plads and this name was officially adopted in the 1830s.
-Hauser's own house was from 1913 the still existing building at Hausers Plads 32.
+From 1913, Hauser's own house was the still-existing building at Hausers Plads 32.